coleifer/peewee/docs/peewee/recipes.rst

                 (Tweet.created_date == subquery.c.max_ts) &
                 (Tweet.user == subquery.c.user_id))))

-SQLite and MySQL permit a shorter form that groups by a subset of selected
+SQLite and MariaDB permit a shorter form that groups by a subset of selected
 columns:

 .. code-block:: python